All Episodes

 Is this new?

-I rode a bike remember when I learned to ride a bike my dad took me over to local high school and uh ended up scraping the knuckles on my right hand on the brick wall of the high school as I was learning to balance myself.
+My dad took me over to local high school and ended up scraping the knuckles on my right hand on the brick wall of the high school as I was learning to balance myself.

-And just stop crying.
+Just stop crying.

-Nor do we think of calling a reporter and say guess what?
+Nor do we think of calling a reporter and say, guess what?

-My son was just in a little accident riding a bike you want to put it in your new figures you're gonna put out next week to scare everybody about bicycles.
+You want to put it in your new figures you're going to put out next week to scare everybody about bicycles.

-Realize what a bunch of wusses were but just an absolute bunch of wusses so selfish, so focused on ourselves feeling sorry for ourselves thinking we're the biggest victims 10 thousand kids go to hospitals oh maybe so but at least we have hospitals.
+They realize what a bunch of wusses we're just an absolute bunch of wusses, so selfish, so focused on ourselves, feeling sorry for ourselves, thinking we're the biggest victims.

 What if there were no hospitals?

-We handle these things, folks we're adults they're kids, we take care of them.
+We take care of them.

-One thing missing from this story was um there was rare and it's rare when this happens no reference to minority kids and girls hardest hit by bike accidents.
+One thing missing from this story was there was rare, and it's rare when this happens, no reference to minority kids and girls.

 Great to have you with us.

-Hi Russ, can't believe I'm talking to you.
+Can't believe I'm talking to you.

 I don't know if you're busy and only heard with half of your attention.

-The story is that the recent improvement in the that is the vast reduction in the number of deaths has put a pinch on the Iraqi funeral business.
+The story is that the recent improvement in the vet, that is the vast reduction in the number of deaths has put a pinch on the Iraqi funeral business.

 Ah, I get it.

-No matter what the news, it has to be bad.
+Yes, no matter what the news, it has to be bad.

 That's right.